webbasics/rable/README.md

       _applied on Booleans, Strings, Numbers and Functions_

       __Factor__
-        - N,n: null
+        - N/n: null
-        - E,e: empty
+        - E/e: empty
-        - U,u: undefined
+        - U/u: undefined
-        - F,f: false
+        - F/f: false

         __Once an other factor has been set, the default factor will be overwritten!__